New Student Advisement & Course Registration

 Our answer: Do your best to attend the SUNY Plattsburgh Summer Orientation program.
 Students report feeling more prepared for college — including academic expectations — when they attended Summer Orientation.
 Even if you have attended college somewhere else, it’s to your advantage to learn about SUNY Plattsburgh’s academic system, meet members of your department, and receive face-to-face registration help.

-- During each orientation session, our office provides a 60-minute academic workshop for new students where we review - in great detail - how to choose and register online for classes.
+- During each freshman orientation session, our office provides a 60-minute academic workshop for new students where we review — via live demonstration — how to choose and register online for classes.

-- We also facilitate a course advisement session between you and your department just prior to registering for classes.
+- We also facilitate a course advisement session between you and your department just prior to registering for classes — for both transfer and freshman orientations.

 - Gain an edge: From these summer advising activities you’ll leave with a full schedule for the fall semester!